Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 # Azure Time Series Insights Environment

-the setup of TSI will not be covered in this post as i assume either your TSI environment is already setup or in case it isn´t please refer to the official documentation: [Setup a TSI Environment using the Portal](https://docs.microsoft.com/en-us/azure/time-series-insights/how-to-create-environment-using-portal)
+The setup of TSI will not be covered in this post as i assume either your TSI environment is already setup or in case it isn´t please refer to the official documentation: [Setup a TSI Environment using the Portal](https://docs.microsoft.com/en-us/azure/time-series-insights/how-to-create-environment-using-portal)

 ## selection of the Time Series ID